rismm/tp/docs/DeveloperGuide.md

 #### Value proposition:
 **SuperTracker** is designed to provide the following benefits for inventory management:
 1. Fast and easy access to inventory information
-2. Efficient tracking of product stocks
+2. Efficient tracking of stock level
 3. Efficient tracking of expiring goods
 4. Recording transactional data (buying and selling of goods)
 5. Generation of expenditure and revenue reports